 All in all, that is A LOT of people.

 Luckily, not every national park is like Disneyland, and many are actually quite quiet.
-If you are willing to forgo the “popular” parks (i.e. Yosemite, Rocky Mountain, Zion) you will be surprised at how many amazing places the USA park system has to offer.
-These are what we would like to call "better" national parks: stunning, adventure-filled but NOT people filled.
+So if you are willing to forgo the “popular” parks (i.e. Yosemite, Rocky Mountain, Zion) you will be surprised at how many amazing places the USA park system has to offer.
+These are what we would like to call "better" national parks: stunning, adventure-filled - but NOT people filled.

-Crazy fun fact: 50 percent of total recreation visits (so about 150 million people) occurred in just 27 parks (7 percent of all parks in the National Park System), according to the National Park website.
+GOOD TO KNOW: 50 percent of total recreation visits (so about 150 million people) occurred in just 27 parks (7% of all parks in the National Park System), according to the National Park website.

-So without further ado, here are a couple “better” national parks to add to your list for a late summer adventure:
+So without further ado, here are a couple of “better" (aka more off-the-beaten-path) national parks to add to your adventure list for this summer.

-\\ Instead of Zion NP, head to Capitol Reef NP
+\\ Instead of Zion National Park, head to Capitol Reef National Park

-While Zion NP might have that jaw-dropping canyon view, not to mention one of the most beautiful and terrifying hikes in the whole USA, maybe consider heading a bit deeper into Utah canyon country and instead checking out Capitol Reef NP.
+While Zion National Park might have that jaw-dropping canyon view, not to mention one of the most beautiful and terrifying hikes in the whole USA, maybe consider heading a bit deeper into Utah canyon country and instead check out Capitol Reef National Park.

 A true hidden treasure out in the desert, Capitol Reef is filled with cliffs, canyons, domes, and bridges in the Waterpocket Fold - a geologic monocline (a wrinkle on the earth) that extends almost 100 miles (it is as crazy and mesmerizing as it sounds).
 Other notable things to see are Cathedral Valley, the rugged northern region of the park that is home to the Temples of the Sun, Moon, and Stars, Fruita, a historic homestead with orchards that still produce fruit, and various slot canyons that dot the park.
 Go for a hike, stargaze (it is a designated dark sky park) and just take in the serene desert surroundings.

-\\ Instead of Rocky Mountain NP, head to Black Canyon of the Gunnison NP
+\\ Instead of Rocky Mountain National Park, head to Black Canyon of the Gunnison National Park

 Quite tiny in size, Black Canyon of the Gunnison sits in the southwestern(ish) corner of the state - near the towns of Gunnison and Montrose.
 The serene park exposes you to some of the steepest cliffs, oldest rock, and craggiest spires in all of North America.
-And while you can adventure from above, the actual canyon floor is the best place to explroe.
-All you have to do is hike down to the base of the canyon and camp next to the flowing Gunnison River.
+And while you can adventure from above, the actual canyon floor is the best place to explore.
+All you have to do is hike down to the base of the canyon (we recommend taking the S.O.B Draw Trail) and camp next to the flowing Gunnison River.
 Then look up and take in the majestic rock walls shooting straight for the sky above.

-\\ Instead of Olympic NP, head to North Cascades NP
+\\ Instead of Olympic National Park, head to North Cascades National Park

-With tall mountain peaks, beautiful blue alpine lakes, and lots of hiking trails, North Cascades is the perfect place to have a mountain adventure without seeing any people (could this be the most optimal spot for social distancing?).
+With tall mountain peaks, beautiful blue alpine lakes, and lots of hiking trails, North Cascades is the perfect place to have a mountain adventure without seeing any people.
 And if that wasn’t enough to make you want to pull on your hiking boots, then this might: the park offers visitors the most views of glaciers (in the U.S.) outside of Alaska.

-\\ Instead of Yosemite, head to Kings Canyon NP
+\\ Instead of Yosemite National Park, head to Kings Canyon National Park

-Everyone loves Yosemite NP.
-At least it seems that way once you start to get close to the entrance station - just lines of cars for miles and miles.
-And don’t even get us started on the ridiculous traffic jams that occur once down in Yosemite Valley.
+Everyone loves Yosemite National Park.
+At least it seems that way once you start to get close to the entrance station: just lines of cars for miles and miles.
+And don’t even get us started on the ridiculous traffic jams that occur once down in the Yosemite Valley.
 Unless you plan on visiting in the off-season (winter) be prepared for lots and lots of people.

-While you can still find quiet nooks within Yosemite (most likely by hiking or backpacking 5 or 6 miles into the backcountry) you could instead just head a bit further south and hit Kings Canyon NP (and its partner/neighbor, Sequoia NP).
+While you can still find quiet nooks within Yosemite (most likely by hiking or backpacking 5 or 6 miles into the backcountry) you could instead just head a bit further south and hit Kings Canyon National Park (and its partner/neighbor, Sequoia National Park).
 Be prepared for giant Sequoia trees, high mountain peaks, abundant wildlife, and rocky canyons.
 There is so much to explore - and so much diversity - that you can’t really go wrong.
 If you want to truly get off-the-beaten-path and explore the backcountry of Kings Canyon, we recommend backpacking the Rae Lakes Loop.
 Learn more about it here.

-\\ Instead of Grand Canyon NP, head to White Sands NP
+\\ Instead of Grand Canyon National Park, head to White Sands National Park

-The newest national park in the USA, White Sands NP just might also be the weirdest.
+One of the newest national parks in the USA, White Sands National Park just might also be one the weirdest.
 With miles and miles of blindingly white sand dunes, made even more beautiful by the bright blue skies that seem to be a thing year-round, this park is the perfect place to get away from it all and just go for a walk (or if you are feeling real adventurous grab a sled and slide down the dunes).

 There is no denying it, the United States is very lucky to have so many amazing national parks within its borders.
-From the rainforests of Olympic NP to the snorkeling paradise of Biscayne NP in Florida.
-From the alien-like Joshua trees in Joshua Tree NP (a very original name) to the endless red canyons and weird hoodoos of Bryce Canyon NP.
+From the rainforests of Olympic National Park to the snorkeling paradise of Biscayne National Park in Florida.
+From the alien-like Joshua trees in Joshua Tree National Park (a very original name) to the endless red canyons and weird hoodoos of Bryce Canyon National Park.
 Across the country there are adventures to be had, you just have to get out and find it!